hn5092/KAP-manual/en/model/cube/percentile_ approx.en.md

 ## Approximate Percentile

-Since KAP V2.5.4, there is a new function, percentile_approx, introduced, which was called percentile previously in KAP.
+KAP supports the function **percentile**.
+Since KAP V2.5.4, it changed to **percentile_approx**.
 Both of them have the same algorithm and result.
-This new function aims at (sub-)second latency for **approximate** percentile analytics SQL queries.
-In KAP, it has three return types: 'percentile(100)', 'percentile(1000)' and 'percentile(10000)'.
+If you've pre-defined percentile measure, such SQL query will enable sub-second query latency.
+In KAP, this function has three return types: 'percentile(100)', 'percentile(1000)' and 'percentile(10000)'.
+The higher return value means higher accuracy and higher storage resources occupied.
+We recommend you use percentile(100) in general scenario.

-### percentile_approx
+### percentile_approx introduction

 percentile_approx returns the value of below which a given percentage of observations in a group of observations fall.
 For example, the 20th percentile is the value below which 20% of the observations may be found.
 Its syntax is as below: